michaelplzno/Blokaroka/README.md

 # DesktopBricks
 One of my first projects: an attempt to make bricks appear on top of the UI in Windows.
 The code is over 10 years old, and was designed for an older version of windows.
 (Sort of works on Windows 10)

+Hit the ESC key to terminate the program, it is designed to appear on top of the Windows UI, so it has no window frame or X in the corner to close it.

 When the program is working correctly it will spawn a bunch of little bricks on the desktop you can play with virtually by dragging them and connecting them.
 Also it will save the layout of the bricks into a gamestate so if you run it again your setup will be reloaded.

 Known Windows 10 Issues: